KyleeValencia/FEDOT/README.rst

    :target: http://www.youtube.com/watch?v=RjbuV6i6de4
    :alt: Introducing Fedot

-FEDOT features
+FEDOT Features
 ==============

 The main features of the framework are as follows:

-- The FEDOT architecture is highly flexible and therefore the framework can be used to automate the creation of mathematical models for various problems, types of data, and models;
+- FEDOT is highly flexible: can be used to automate the construction of mathematical models for various problems, data types, and models;
-- FEDOT already supports popular ML libraries (scikit-learn, keras, statsmodels, etc.), but you can also integrate custom tools into the framework if necessary;
+- FEDOT already supports widely used ML libraries (Scikit-Learn, Keras, Statsmodels, etc.) and it allows to integrate your custom ones;
 - Pipeline optimization algorithms are not tied to specific data types or tasks, but you can use special templates for a specific task class or data type (time series forecasting, NLP, tabular data, etc.) to increase the efficiency;
-- The framework is not limited only to machine learning, it is possible to embed models related to specific areas into pipelines (for example, models in ODE or PDE);
+- The framework is not limited only to machine learning problems.
+It is possible to embed models related to specific areas into pipelines (for example, models in ODE or PDE);
-- Additional methods for hyperparameters tuning can be seamlessly integrated into FEDOT (in addition to those already supported);
+- Hyperparameter tuning methods are supported.
+Custom methods can also be integrated in FEDOT;
-- The resulting pipelines can be exported in a human-readable JSON format, which allows you to achieve reproducibility of the experiments.
+- You can export the resulting pipelines in JSON format for experiment reproducibility.

-Thus, compared to other frameworks, FEDOT:
+Accordingly, compared to other frameworks, FEDOT:

-- Is not limited to specific modeling tasks and claims versatility and expandability;
+- There are no limits to specific modeling tasks and claims versatility and expandability;
 - Allows managing the complexity of models and thereby achieving better results.
-- Allows building models using input data of various nature (texts, images, tables, etc.) and consisting of different types of models.
+- Allows building models using widely types of input data (texts, images, tables, etc.) and consisting of various models.

 Installation
 ============